linode/terraform-provider-linode/website/docs/r/lke_cluster.html.md

 The following arguments are supported in the `control_plane` specification block:

 * `high_availability` - (Optional) Defines whether High Availability is enabled for the cluster Control Plane.
 This is an **irreversible** change. **NOTICE:** High Availability Control Planes are currently available through early access.
 To learn more, see the [early access documentation](https://github.com/linode/terraform-provider-linode/tree/master/EARLY_ACCESS.md).

+### disk

+This Node Pool’s custom disk layout.
+Each item in this array will create a new disk partition for each node in this Node Pool.

+The custom disk layout is applied to each node in this Node Pool.
+The maximum number of custom disk partitions that can be configured is 7.
+Once the requested disk paritions are allocated, the remaining disk space is allocated to the node’s boot disk.
+A Node Pool’s custom disk layout is immutable over the lifetime of the Node Pool.

+* `size` - (Required) The size of this custom disk partition in MB.
+* `type` - (Required) This custom disk partition’s filesystem type.
+One of: `raw` `ext4`.

 ## Attributes Reference